kjcamann/kjcamann.github.io/doc/csd/_sources/lists-implementation.rst.txt

 .. _lists-tailq-circular-design:

 The ``tailq``'s doubly-linked list design is insipred by the `std::list <https://github.com/llvm-mirror/libcxx/blob/master/include/list>`_ implementation in libc++.
-In this design, the list is actually circular: the ``tailq_entry`` in the list head links the two ends of the list, and corresponds to the ``end()`` sentinel.
-Its "previous" link points to the last item in the list, and its "next" item points back around to the first item in the list.
+In this design, the list is actually circular: the ``tailq_entry`` in the list head links the two ends of the list, and corresponds to the ``end()`` sentinel. [#circular-lists]_ Its "previous" link points to the last item in the list, and its "next" item points back around to the first item in the list.
 This is shown in the figure below, which also illustrates the tagged pointers in the ``invocable_tagged_ref`` encoding:

 .. _lists-tailq-invocable-figure: